instana/helm-charts/instana-agent/README.md

 ## Changelog

-### v1.2.4
+### v1.2.5

-* Support pinning agent and leader elector image by digest
-* Auto-detect OpenShift clusters: This feature will not work with Helm 3.0 due to the lack of the `lookup` function
+* Introduce the `instana-agent:instana-agent` Kubernetes service that allows you to talk to the Instana agent on the same node.

 ### v1.2.3